Stills & Nash…Recent Interviews

 The full lineup of songs was finally made available to everyone when the CD’s came out in 1987, and we heard what a great album it is.
 The album has two #1 singles “Can’t Buy Me Love” & “A Hard Day’s Night”, two great ballads “And I Love Her” & “If I Fell”, and a couple more classics…Lennon’s “You Can’t Do That” & McCartney’s “Things We Said Today”.

 The cover of the album says it’s stereo, but the press release did not mention whether it’s the new remixed stereo (like the songs from this record that are on the Red album from 2023), or the original 1964 stereo.
-You’d think if it was completely remixed, they’d announce it and there would also be a CD version.
-This is just a guess, but since Apple was recently working with the original mixes for the monophonic set of American versions of The Beatles’ albums, they might have also used the original mixes for this stereo album.
+If it was completely remixed, they’d probably announce it and there would also be a CD version.

 The new vinyl release is for anyone who doesn’t already have the album, or for those who want the novelty of white vinyl.
 The rest of us are waiting (impatiently) for the Rubber Soul box set which was originally expected a year ago.
 Rubber Soul may turn out to be the last Beatles album to get the full box set treatment.
 Remix producer Giles Martin said Rubber Soul has enough alternate takes to justify a box set.
 That may not be the case for the earlier albums.